Olav V: Birth and early life

 Olav was born on 2 July 1903 as Prince Alexander Edward Christian Frederik in Appleton House on the royal Sandringham Estate, Flitcham, United Kingdom.
 His parents were Prince Carl, second son of Crown Prince Frederick of Denmark (later King Frederick VIII), and Princess Maud, youngest daughter of King Edward VII of the United Kingdom, who was the eldest son of Britain's Queen Victoria.

+He was baptised on 11 August 1903 at St Mary Magdalene Church, Sandringham, by Canon Frederick Hervey, domestic chaplain to his grandfather, King Edward VII, and rector of Sandringham.
+His godparents were: his maternal grandparents, King Edward VII and Queen Alexandra; his paternal grandparents, Crown Prince Frederick and Crown Princess Louise; his great-grandfather, King Christian IX of Denmark; his maternal uncle, George, Prince of Wales; and his maternal aunt, Princess Victoria.

 In 1905, Carl was elected as Norway's first independent king in 518 years.
 The fact that Carl already had a son gave him an advantage over the other candidates, as it assured the continuance of the new royal line.
 When Carl accepted his election, he took the name Haakon VII.
 The king gave his two-year-old son the Norwegian name Olav after Olav Haakonsson, the last independent king of Norway before its union with Denmark.
 It was also chosen in honour of Saint Olaf, the first effective king of Norway and a symbol of Norwegian independence and pride.

 Olav was thus the first heir to the throne since the Middle Ages to have been raised in Norway, and his parents went to considerable length to give him as Norwegian an upbringing as possible.
+Having been baptised in the Church of England, he was confirmed in the evangelical Lutheran Church of Norway on 1 December 1918 at Slottskapellet.

 Unlike his father, who was a naval officer, Olav chose to complete his main military education in the army.
 He graduated from the three-year Norwegian Military Academy in 1924, with the fourth-best score in his class.
 Olav then studied jurisprudence and economics for two years at Balliol College, Oxford.

 During the 1930s, Crown Prince Olav was a naval cadet serving on the minelayer/cadet training ship Olav Tryggvason.
 Olav moved up the ranks of the Norwegian armed forces in the army from an initial rank of first lieutenant to captain in 1931 and colonel in 1936.

 He was an accomplished athlete.
 Olav jumped from the Holmenkollen ski jump in Oslo and competed in sailing regattas.
 He won a gold medal in sailing at the 1928 Summer Olympics in Amsterdam and remained an active sailor into old age.

 On 21 March 1929 in Oslo, he married his first cousin Princess Märtha of Sweden with whom he had two daughters, Ragnhild and Astrid, and one son, Harald.
 As exiles during World War II, Crown Princess Märtha and the royal children lived in Washington, DC, where she struck up a close friendship with Franklin Roosevelt.
 She died in 1954, before her husband ascended the throne.